 Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
 Also requires a minimum Merit in a unit of Applied or Further Mathematics.

-The Faculty of Computing and Engineering accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, 90-Credit Diploma/National Foundation Diploma and BTEC Diploma/ National Diploma.
-For further information on the requirements for this course please contact Faculty admissions staff by T: +44 (0) 28 9036 6305 or E: email@example.com.
+The Faculty of Computing, Engineering and the Built Environment accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, 90-Credit Diploma/National Foundation Diploma and BTEC Diploma/ National Diploma.
+For further information on the requirements for this course please contact Faculty admissions staff by T: +44 (0) 28 9036 6305 or E: firstname.lastname@example.org.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.